Tina Cohen-Chang: Storylines

 Tina auditions for the glee club with the song "I Kissed a Girl" by Katy Perry.
 Throughout the episode it is made clear that she speaks with a stutter.
 Her first solo performance as part of the club is "Tonight" from West Side Story.
 Fellow club member Rachel Berry (Lea Michele) had wanted the solo for herself and quits New Directions in protest.
 Tina feels bad that she caused Rachel to quit, but Mr. Schuester continues to support her.
 Tina goes on a date with Artie Abrams (Kevin McHale) and confesses to him that she has been faking her speech impediment since the sixth grade.
 She explains that as a painfully shy girl, she had wanted to drive others away.
 However, she also says, that since she has joined the glee club, she no longer wants to do that.
-Artie, a paraplegic, is hurt that she lied to him, as he had thought that they had a connection.
+Artie, a paraplegic, is hurt that she faked a disability, as he had thought that they had a connection.
 After a few months, Artie forgives Tina but makes sexist comments about her appearance, suggesting that she should begin wearing more revealing clothes if she wants to be with him.
 Tina shouts at him, prompting Artie to apologize and the two reunite.
 In the episode "Dream On", Tina tries to help Artie achieve his dream, which is to dance; but it proves to be an impractical endeavor.
 During a vampire craze at McKinley in the "Theatricality" episode, Principal Figgins bans Tina's gothic wardrobe.
 After dressing like Lady Gaga, she learns to be theatrical and scares Figgins into letting her wear her regular clothing by dressing as a vampire, which Figgins seems to believe is real.